 “The guy was signing my money orders and diverting money to his personal account, but I didn’t have the money to fight him and I was across the country at the time, so I lost the judgement.”

-Rent history relies on a paper trail, and if your landlord decides to evict you for not paying rent (even though you did), and you could have proven otherwise with receipts (but you don’t have them), it can reflect badly on your rent history.
+Rent history relies on a paper trail.
+So if your landlord decides to evict you for not paying rent (even though you did), and you could have proven otherwise with rent receipts (but you don’t have them).
+This can reflect badly on your rent history.
 And in cities with intense housing competition like New York and San Francisco, a shady rent history can ultimately cost you an apartment even if it’s not your fault.

-Also, some states offer a “renters’ tax credit” if you meet certain qualifications, and other reasons notwithstanding, a rent history paper trail is essential when filing taxes.
+Also, some states offer a “renters’ tax credit” if you meet certain qualifications.
+And with other reasons notwithstanding, a rent history paper trail is essential when filing taxes.
 Again, if you have no written proof that you paid for something, you could lose out on getting some money back because of a technicality.

 3. Because It’s Better to Be Safe Than Sorry

-The truth is that you never know when a rent receipt will come in handy, even if your landlord seems trustworthy.
-There’s no harm in requesting a rent receipt, but it could be your saving grace in a sticky situation.
+The truth is that you never know when a rent payment receipt will come in handy.
+Even if your landlord seems trustworthy, there’s no harm in requesting a rent receipt.
+As it could be your saving grace in a sticky situation.
 If you can, pay your rent with a credit or debit card, so it shows up on your monthly statement.
-If your landlord offers a way to pay online, do this — but only if you can get an email receipt.
-Save these emails or print them out (or both), so you’re prepared if you need to give proof you paid rent.
+If your landlord offers a way to pay online, do this — but only if you can get an email rent receipt.
+Save these emails or print them out (or both).
+This way you’d be prepared if you need to give proof you paying rent.

 Money orders are another option, as they inherently have a receipt attached.
 Make sure to fill the money order out completely, and take a picture.
 And if cash or check is your only option, ask for that receipt!